-The Council on Social Work Education requires that accredited social work programs have "policies and procedures for terminating a student's enrollment in the social work program for reasons of academic and professional performance" (CSWE, 2004, 16).
-The faculty of the School of Social Work at Southern Miss is charged with integrating the standards of the profession throughout the program.
-Thus, the SPC intervenes with students who 1) demonstrate an inability to meet the Professional and Technical Standards and/or 2) are unable to integrate their personal/professional values with the knowledge, skills and social work values and ethics of the social work profession and the NASW Code of Ethics.
+The Council on Social Work Education requires accredited social work programs to have "policies and procedures for terminating a student's enrollment in the social work program for reasons of academic and professional performance" (CSWE, 2004, 16).
+The School of Social Work faculty at Southern Miss is charged with integrating the profession's standards throughout the program.
+Thus, the SPC intervenes with students who 1) demonstrate an inability to meet the Professional and Technical Standards and/or 2) are unable to integrate their personal/professional values with the knowledge, skills, and social work values and ethics of the social work profession and the NASW Code of Ethics.

-Academic Performance Which May Constitute Termination in the BSW Program

-Social work students must maintain a 2.5 USM GPA.
-A student whose GPA falls below a 2.5 will be required to meet with the BSW Coordinator to determine actions to be taken.
-This may include a contract, which will set forth problems to be solved, actions to be taken, a time period for completion of designated actions and a reevaluation meeting.
+Academic Performance Which May Constitute Termination in the MSW Program Social work students must maintain a 3.0 USM GPA.
+A student whose GPA falls below a 3.0 will be required to meet with the MSW Coordinator to determine actions to be taken.
+This may include a contract, which will set forth problems to be solved, actions to be taken, a time period for completion of designated actions, and a reevaluation meeting.
 The student may also be required to meet with the SPC.
-If a student's GPA falls below 2.0, the student will be subject to the university policy related to probation, probation continued, and suspension.
+If a student's GPA does not rise to 3.0 or higher in the time period agreed upon, the student will be subject to the university policy related to probation, probation continued, and suspension.

-For additional and specific information regarding university policies regarding academic probation, academic probation continued and suspension, see the university undergraduate bulletin.
+For additional and specific information regarding university policies regarding academic probation, continued academic probation, and suspension, see the university graduate bulletin.